neekware/fullerstack/libs/ngx-menu/README.md

   // node..hasChildren - has children?
   // node..isInternalLink - is a link & internal (ex: /dashboard/)
   // node..isExternalLink - is a link * external (ex: www.youtube.com)
-  // node..isFullspan - is link that requires menu to slide away
+  // node..isFullSpan - is link that requires menu to slide away
   // node..offset(value: number, unit = 'px') - offset for multi-level menu (for margin or padding)
   // node..isActive(url: string) - is this node active for the active route }